CRM NEWS TODAY

 Email marketing platforms handle campaign creation, list management, segmentation, automation, and reporting.
 The best ones also connect tightly to CRM data, behavioral tracking, and commerce or sales systems so the business can send relevant messages instead of generic blasts.

-A good platform should make it easier to start a campaign, but it should also help the team understand what happened after the send.
+A good platform should make it easier to start a campaign and help the team understand what happened after the send.
+For ecommerce, the best email marketing platform is one that triggers on purchase history and behavioral segmentation — page views, cart abandonment, and product affinity — not just list membership.
+For agencies managing multiple clients, the top email marketing platforms with multi-account CRM features and email tracking with CRM integration are the priority.
 Deliverability, open and click reporting, conversion tracking, and automation triggers all matter because email is only useful when the business can connect the send to a result.

 The tool is part communication system and part data system.
 If either side is weak, the whole program gets harder to run.